 As a WordPress Consultant and Business Coach visitors to this site could easily assume this post is to encourage you to hire me.
 That's not the case.
 Those truly committed to DIY at all costs, probably will never read this post.

 I sort of run a boot-camp here.
-Part of being a coach is to make sure clients know what they need to do and then working to hold them accountable.
+Part of being a coach is to make sure clients know what they need to do and then working together to hold them accountable.
 This requires quite a bit of commitment from both sides and a decent budget -- not to mention a pretty serious work ethic.

 If you think about it, this is all about value, right?
 Do you want to spend your time hitting walls, learning things you are not enthusiastic about or embracing the necessary "time sucks" required to get your website where it needs to be to compete?